Must-see events in Devon 2020 & 2021 – regattas | shows | festivals

 There will be a socially distanced bonfire and fireworks event at The Big Sheep in 2020.
 For more details and tickets keep an eye on the website.

 Bideford, North Devon.
 Find out more on The Big Sheep website.

 Ho ho ho how about festive events?
 Christmas in Devon is a real treat.
 Check out my Devon Christmas round up of the top places to meet Santa, see Devon Christmas lights and illuminations, and soak up some Xmas cheer!

-The most up-to-date dates and events will be added as they are announced.
+The most up-to-date dates will be added to this guide of events in Devon as they are announced.

 What family-friendly events in Devon have I missed?
 Share your recommendations in the comments below.
 You might also like to check out my top tips for Devon family attractions.

 Would you like more Devon goodies delivered to your inbox?
 Sign up to the Devon with Kids newsletter.

 Want to come back and find out about events in Devon later in the year?
 Why not save this post for future reference and be sure not to miss out on what’s on in Devon!